Mineralogy Certification Course

 Introduction to Tectosilicates

-There are numerous other quartz polymorphs that are low-pressure (tridymite and cristobalite), high-pressure (coesite, stishovite, and seifertite), and even amorphous like opal that have no crystal structure.
+Quartz has many polymorphs.
+There is one called α-quartz, a stable SiO2 polymorph at 1 bar pressure and up to 573 C. Other quartz polymorphs include low-pressure varieties (tridymite and cristobalite), high-pressure varieties (coesite, stishovite, and seifertite), and even amorphous varieties like opal that have no crystal structure.

-At the same time, α-quartz has its own numerous varieties.
-The first group is physical varieties of typical quartz in excellent crystal form, like classical amethyst - a purple variety of quartz, citrine - a yellow.
-However, there are also micro- to cryptocrystalline α-quartz varieties like chalcedony, carnelian, agate, onyx, and granular varieties like aventurine, jasper, and chert.
+α-quartz also has its own varieties.
+There are quartzes in well-known crystal forms and various colors, like classical amethyst — a purple quartz — and citrine — a yellow quartz.
+There are also micro to cryptocrystalline α-quartz varieties like chalcedony, carnelian, agate, and onyx, as well as granular varieties like aventurine, jasper, and chert.
 Please see our quartz gem listing for more information.

 Feldspar Family

 Feldspars are the most abundant mineral group in the Earth's crust (with a proportion of more than 50 vol%).
-They are a rock-forming mineral of granite rocks and are the backbone of rock classification.
-Feldspars are two branches of solid solutions:
+Feldspar minerals are part of the makeup of granite.
+Feldspar consists of two solid solution branches:

 - Alkali feldspar is a solid solution between orthoclase, (Or) KAlSi3O8, and albite, (Ab) NaAlSi3O8